pjoshifirebird/pjoshifirebird.github.io/index.md

 layout: page
 title: About Me
 ---
 I am a sophomore at Fremont High School.
+Please see my complete profile on "Resume" tab.
 ## Current Interests and Projects:

 - Math